TaraTritt/dapp-starter/README.md

 # DApp Starter Kit

-Derived from Kickstart DApp at [EthereumCasts](https://github.com/StephenGrider/EthereumCasts)
+Derived from the Kickstart DApp at [EthereumCasts](https://github.com/StephenGrider/EthereumCasts)

 This repository is using the Public Rinkeby Test Network, if you want to just develop with a local test network, please view this [React Truffle Box](https://github.com/truffle-box/react-box/tree/master/src) provided by the [Truffle Framework](http://truffleframework.com/)